 The poem is a memorial to the bravery of British soldiers who participated in a historical battle, namely, the Battle of Balaclava, during the Crimean War.

-4. Example of Personal allusions
+4. Examples of Personal allusions

 Sometimes allusions can be personal.
 They can refer to events that pertain specifically to the author.
 Sometimes these personal allusions can be mixed with historical or classical allusions.